If you come from an object-oriented background, Elixir might be a little bit confusing.

 Now, these aren’t exactly prime learning material on the foundations of Elixir, but if you are searching for something to listen to in free moments, why not?

 Elixir Wizards is a podcast hosted by Justus Eapen and Eric Oestrich.
 Every episode, they invite a special guest to talk about some kind of topic or project the guest has been working on.
-For now, they have finished three seasons, each one with a more or less distinct topic: Elixir in production, Elixir internals, and hiring/training.
+For now, they have finished four seasons, each one with a more or less distinct topic like Elixir in production, Elixir internals, and hiring/training.

 Confusingly called the same as Elixir’s build tool, Elixir Mix is quite similar to Elixir Wizards: every episode has a guest, you get to learn about the topic they are expert in.
 Have fun listening!